 Ever tried harvesting dragon fruits on a kayak?

 We're getting there:

-The place is in sea-bordered saline Tien Giang, which used to be a mass producer of wheat & rice.
-When doing it this way, the growers usually raise the dragon fruit posts high up & build good ditches for the seawater to escape out.
+And they went with the dragon fruits, which seemed like an insane choice at the time in this area.
+When growing dragon fruit this way, the growers usually raise the dragon fruit posts high up & build good ditches for the seawater to escape out.

-They utilize the organic materials available locally as fertilizers:
+They utilize local organic materials as fertilizers: